CXwudi/personal-blog-source/content/posts/2024/my-zsh-setup/index.en.md

 1
 2
 2
-3 # change this to 1 if you want to the use the style shown in the featured image of this post 2
+3 # change this to 1 if you want to use the style shown in the featured image of this post 2
 2
 2